cerner/fhir.cerner.com/content/millennium/dstu2/infrastructure/document-reference.md

 - Contents of the document are found by following the Attachment URL.
   - See more information on the [`Binary`] resource to determine what Authorization scopes are required, and how to set the `Accept` header when downloading document contents.
-- If no mappings are available for LOINC codes when returning `type` codings, an unknown data absent reason will be returned in place of the LOINC codes.
-  - This is to follow the [Argonaut profile's](http://www.fhir.org/guides/argonaut/r2/StructureDefinition-argo-documentreference.html) required binding for type.
-  - When available, Proprietary codings will be returned in addition to the data absent reason.

 ### Authorization Types